 Bhastrika is a fun pranayama!
 The pranayama bhastrika or bellows breath produces brain waves similar to gamma waves — our brain waves of integration and higher consciousness.

-Bhastrika initially gives one a sensation of excitation (due to its effect via EEG on activating temporo-parietal cortical area brain waves) followed by emotional calm and higher mental alertness.
+Bhastrika initially gives one a sensation of excitation followed by emotional calm and higher mental alertness (measured via EEG showing an activation of the temporoparietal cortical area brain waves).

 Bhastrika is fun to do and has many other benefits including those of all yoga and meditations plus more: